-I've been in this situation many times in the past, and it's so demotivating that I've given up on side-projects that I know for sure would have been really fun to build and really useful for myself and others.
+I've been in this situation many times in the past, and it's so demotivating that I've given up on side-projects that I know for sure would have been really fun to build.
 Maybe there's value in building it anyway if we question why we're building the side project in the first place.

-The most recent reincarnation of this scenario I have played out in my mind is with a side-project that I've been building.
+The most recent reincarnation of this scenario I have had recently is with a side project that I've been building.
 However, I purposely didn't research for competitor apps.
-The reason being?
 I wasn't building this app to start a business, competitors didn't matter.
-I questioned myself why I'm building this side-project?
+I questioned myself why I'm building this side-project.
 I'm building it for learning and I'm building it for myself to use.
 Competitors aren't going to take away from those primary goals - I don't need to worry.

 The side project is called Internote and I'm having a lot of fun building and using it.

-Even if you are starting a project with the intention of turning it in to a business one day?
-Well perhaps there's a reason you haven't heard of the competitor apps.
+Even if you are starting a project with the intention of turning it in to a business one day - perhaps there's a reason you haven't heard of the competitor apps.
 Maybe your idea, if executed correctly will be superior?
 AltaVista was around 3 years before Google was incorporated...